tstockwell/TermSatNet/README.md

 But you're invited to [have a look](https://github.com/tstockwell/TermSatNet/wiki).

 ## SystemC
-SystemC (C for cofactors), is a system of [implicational propositional logic](https://en.wikipedia.org/wiki/Implicational_propositional_calculus)

 ### Path Ordering
 SystemC has a [path ordering](https://en.wikipedia.org/wiki/Path_ordering_(term_rewriting)).
 The path ordering relates expressions by thier *entropy*, from simpler to more complex.

 ### Inference Rules